Updated on March 7th, 2022

 Finally, FAFSA rolled out a few interfaces changes on their website.
 If you are returning to apply for FAFSA again, you’ll notice that the home page has a new layout, designed to direct you to the correct FAFSA application.
 Within the forms, there is one color formatting change to be aware of.
 In the past, student and parent information have been highlighted in 2 different colors.
 Now, each page uses the same navy blue color.
 Be extra vigilant while you’re applying that you answer questions based on student and parent in the correct sections!

-And remember, the FAFSA form must be completed EVERY YEAR, so make sure your child puts it on their schedule to get it handle when the next year’s application period opens.
+And remember, the FAFSA form must be completed EVERY YEAR, so make sure your child puts it on their schedule to get it handled when the next year’s application period opens.

 Next Steps After FAFSA for a Debt-Free Degree